galetaire/homesite-hns/README.md

 ## 3. Connect Your Domain: Bob Wallet <-> Yeil

-While your TLD is on Bob Wallet, you need to connect it to Yeil DNS.
+You need to connect your TLD (in Bob Wallet) to Yeil DNS.
 In your Yeil account, go to **New zone**, type the TLD name you own, and click **Add**.
-It will appear with the records you need to add to your TLD in Bob Wallet in order to create the connection.
+Once created it will appear the records you need to add to your TLD in Bob Wallet in order to create the connection.

 <img src="images/guidetwo.png" alt="My screenshot" width="700">